krokozyab/ofarrow/README.md

 **Zero-Infrastructure Data Access for Oracle Fusion** - Just one JAR file!

 Transform your Oracle Fusion into a modern data platform with **no servers to manage, no containers to deploy, no infrastructure to maintain**.
-Simply download one JAR file and instantly unlock:
+Download the Windows or macOS installer and start using the app instantly:

+🖥️ **Built-in SQL Editor & Export** - Execute ad-hoc SQL queries using the integrated editor with basic syntax highlighting and result previews, and export results directly to CSV or Excel with one click.
 ✨ **Arrow Flight SQL Protocol** - Connect from Python, R, JavaScript, Go, Rust, and more
 🌐 **HTTP REST API** - Export data with simple curl/wget commands
 📊 **Multiple Export Formats** - CSV, JSON, Excel, and Parquet with one click
 ⚡ **Streaming Data Access** - Handle datasets with automatic pagination
-🖥️ **Built-in SQL Editor & Export** - Execute ad-hoc SQL queries using the integrated editor with basic syntax highlighting and result previews, and export results directly to CSV or Excel with one click.
 🎯 **Minimal Configuration** - Just unarchive OTBI report and provide credentials

 ## Why Choose This Over Traditional ETL?